Tejaswinivadlapatla/voice-based-concept-understanding-analyser/README.md

 We sincerely thank the following organizations and technologies for supporting this project:

-- SmartBridge
+- SkillDzire
-- Anil Neerukonda Institute of Technology and Sciences (ANITS)
+- Aditya University Surrempallem
 - Streamlit
 - Google Gemini AI
 - OpenAI Whisper